Zenfolio review – exciting new portfolio tools

 Zenfolio templates

-Zenfolio doesn't offer all that many templates.
-But they look fairly modern and put your images at the very front – the way it should be on a photography website.
+Zenfolio doesn't offer many templates, but they look fairly modern and put your images at the very front, the way they should be on a photography website.

-Classic Zenfolio used to offer 13 templates to pick from.
+Zenfolio Portfolio offers around 25 templates to pick from.

-Definitely.
-I wish Zenfolio had more themes to choose from.
-That being said, the quality of Zenfolio’s templates is really good.
-Plus, they do their best to highlight your images and not some creative decisions made by the in-house design team.
+Although I wish Zenfolio had more options, the quality of Zenfolio’s templates is excellent.
+Plus, they do their best to highlight your images rather than some creative decisions made by the in-house design team.

 Zenfolio features

 Zenfolio offers a handful of helpful features that could be extremely beneficial for portfolio websites.
-Some will let you sell your images, while others will make uploading and managing your pictures just a little bit easier.
+Some will let you sell your images, while others will make uploading and managing your pictures easier.

 Zenfolio eCommerce

-Zenfolio includes a simple way to sell your photography: both in digital, and print form.
-It has partnered with Stripe payment gateway to handle payouts and Mpix photo lab to print and ship your images to customers.
+Zenfolio includes a simple way to sell your photography, both in digital, and print form.
+It has partnered with the Stripe payment gateway to handle payouts and the Mpix photo lab to print and ship your images to customers.

 Here you get to set prices for each product or gallery, making them available either as a print or a digital download for people to add to their shopping cart.

-Payment, fulfillment, shipping, everything is handled for you.
+Payment, fulfillment, and shipping – everything is handled for you.
 There's just one caveat: right now, Mpix cannot ship items outside of the USA.

 The digital downloads are fine, but I wish there was also a worldwide option for artists that wish to go abroad.